steveu/urm.st/content/collections/projects/1-bytemark-panel.md

 ---
-title: Bytemark Cloud
+title: Bytemark Panel
-slug: bytemark-cloud
+slug: bytemark-panel
+class: bytemark
+description: From the outset Bytemark Cloud was conceived as a separate product (BigV) and when I joined there was a separate website, branding and wonky administration tool.
 ---

 # Bytemark Cloud - A four year journey from Developer to Product Manager